letteros-com/react-vue/packages/react-vue/COMPONENT.md

 # Vue Component API

-With [react-vue-loader](), we can easily integrate the Vue component into the React component
+With [react-vue-loader](https://github.com/SmallComfort/react-vue-loader), we can easily integrate the Vue component into the React component

 > Vue component actually runs in the React runtime.
 It means, you can not access [VNode](https://vuejs.org/v2/api/#VNode-Interface), you can not use [Render](https://vuejs.org/v2/guide/render-function.html).
-Conversely, if your previous Vue component does not involve both things, it would most likely run directly in react-vue.
+Conversely, if your previous Vue component does not involve both things, it would most likely run directly in react-vue. [demo](https://github.com/SmallComfort/react-vue-material-demo)

 The following lists all Vue's API supported.

 ## Supported API

 #### Global Config
-> Use the react-vue-loader options: [```vue```]()
+> Use the react-vue-loader options: [```vue```](https://github.com/SmallComfort/react-vue-loader#additional-options)
 * [silent](https://vuejs.org/v2/api/#silent)

 * [optionMergeStrategies](https://vuejs.org/v2/api/#optionMergeStrategies)